Great Black Swamp

 A photo from a glacial ridge (near Benton Ridge) in the former Great Black Swamp.
 It overlooks a flat expanse of farmland with a ditch.

 The Great Black Swamp (or Black Swamp) was a glacially fed wetland in northwest Ohio, northeast Indiana, and southeast Michigan that existed from the end of the Wisconsin glaciation until the late 19th century.
 Comprising extensive swamps and marshes interspersed with drier ground, it occupied what was formerly the southwestern part of proglacial Lake Maumee, a precursor to Lake Erie.
+It was the home of Indigenous nations for thousands of years until forced Indian removal in the early 19th century.

-The Ohio Department of Natural Resources stated the forested swamps covered 3,072,000 acres (1,243,194 ha) and the Lake Erie marshes covered 300,000 acres (121,400 ha).
-Other estimates claim the swamp’s wetlands covered 4000 km2; or 6700 km2.
+The Ohio Department of Natural Resources stated the Great Black Swamp covered 3072000 acre and its Lake Erie marshes covered 300000 acre.
+Other estimates claim the wetlands covered 1500 sqmi; or 2600 sqmi; or were 140 mi wide.

-The swamp was drained between 1859 and 1885 to become highly productive farmland, but its agricultural runoff has degraded the environment.
+Ohio has lost more than 90% of its wetlands, 60% of which were in the Great Black Swamp region.
+The swamp was drained between 1859 and 1885 to become highly productive farmland, enabling its eighteen counties in 2022 to generate over $3.2 billion from crop revenues and over $1 billion from livestock revenues.
+However, its agricultural runoff has degraded the environment.
 This causes frequent harmful algal blooms in Lake Erie.

-According to 19th-century land surveys and current Geographic Information System (GIS) presettlement vegetation maps, the swamp existed within the Maumee, Ottawa, Portage, and Sandusky watersheds, and in the River Raisin's southern headwaters.
-Its boundary was determined by ancient sandy beach ridges formed on proglacial lake shores, after glacial retreat thousands of years ago.
-It extended from Fort Wayne, Indiana to the Ottawa National Wildlife Refuge along the Lake Erie shore.
+According to 19th-century land surveys and Geographic Information System (GIS) presettlement vegetation maps, the swamp existed within the Maumee, Ottawa, Portage, and Sandusky watersheds, and in the River Raisin's southern headwaters.
+Its boundary was determined by post-glacial landforms after glacial retreat thousands of years ago.

 The vast swamp was a mosaic of deciduous forests, wetlands, and prairies shaped by terrain and drainage.
 Lower elevations hosted swamps, with species such as ash, elm, cottonwood and sycamore.
 Marshes, fens, wet meadows, and wet prairies were also present, especially along the Lake Erie shoreline east of Toledo.
-Slightly higher elevations hosted mesic species such as beech, maples, basswood, and tuliptree.
-Dry ridges (moraines) hosted xeric species, like oak and hickory.
+Slightly higher elevations hosted mesic species such as beech, maple, basswood, and tuliptree.
+Dry ridges (moraines) hosted upland species like oak and hickory.

 Current wetlands such as the Okefenokee Swamp, the Great Dismal Swamp, the Atchafalaya Swamp, and the Everglades suggest the importance of the biodiversity within the ecosystems of the former Great Black Swamp region.
 Species once common within and around the swamp are now listed by Ohio as threatened, endangered, or extinct.

 The Great Black Swamp's history exemplifies how Indigenous peoples were forcibly removed and ecosystems destroyed for development.
-In recent years, attention has grown to the history of the swamp and other destroyed environments, including California's Tulare Lake, contributing to important policies on wetland conservation (American and international), natural resource management, wildlife conservation, and global efforts to prevent forced Indigenous removal, pollution, environmental disasters, ecosystem collapse, and extinction.
+The swamp's history of destruction is similar to that of Tulare Lake in California and the Grand Kankakee Marsh in Indiana and Illinois.
+Scientific understanding about wetland ecology has grown since the 1970s, increasing public attention on the economic, environmental, and public health values of wetlands like the Great Black Swamp.
+This attention has contributed to important policies on wetland conservation (both American and international), natural resource management, wildlife conservation, and global efforts to prevent forced Indigenous removal, pollution, ecocide, environmental disasters, ecosystem collapse, and extinction caused by humans.